Introduction

 Best for: Production integrations and Python development teams

-This notebook provides production-ready Python classes with type hints for building robust webhook integrations.
+This script provides production-ready Python classes with type hints for building robust webhook integrations.
 Use it when you need:

 Structured, maintainable code for your integration